MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/batch-history-cleanup.md

 ## Batch job history clean-up

-Follow these steps to quickly clean up all history entries that are older than a specified number of days.
+Follow these steps to quickly clean-up all history entries that are older than a specified number of days.

 1. On the **Periodic tasks in System administration** module, select **Batch job history clean-up**.
 2. In the **History limit (days)** field, specify the number of days to keep a history of batch jobs.